Summer Schools

 • Learn ways to build resilience and support the well-being of human rights advocates in the face of their constant or extraordinary exposure to various forms and types of trauma in their line of work

-• Gain insights into various aspects of field practice from a number of practitioners on promoting human rights in international contexts
+• Gain insights into various aspects of field practice from a number of practitioners on promoting human rights in national international contexts

 Eligibility